What is the Nurse Symbol Meaning? Learn the Top 4 Symbols & Origins!

 What is the LPN symbol?

-Generally speaking, the symbols for nurses is the same for LPNs.
+Generally speaking, the symbols for nurses are the same for LPNs.
 Typically, the Caduceus is the most recognized symbol for nurses.

 Why does the medical symbol have a snake?